jack4Lindsay/tag/README.md

 https://www.oracle.com/java/technologies/javase-jdk14-downloads.html

+In order for these downloads to be effective, be sure to run them once they've been downloaded.

 Tag (first named "netGame") originally was a practice range for network programming as I began to develop more network-based software.
 However, it has changed into something much more than that!